-The Office of Public and Indian Housing (PIH) is developing a Physical Needs Assessment (PNA) process to achieve a number of critical goals in the management of public housing and HUD’s oversight of Public Housing Authorities (PHAs).
+The Office of Public and Indian Housing (PIH) has developed a Physical Needs Assessment (PNA) process to achieve a number of critical goals in the management of public housing and HUD’s oversight of Public Housing Authorities (PHAs).

-The primary objectives of the new PNA process will be to:
+The primary objectives of the PNA process are to:

-A final version of the GPNA tool (version 1.0 dated July 2, 2012) including a final draft users guide is available to PHAs (see link to GPNA Tool Page below) to begin using in advance of the final rules.
+Final version of the GPNA tool (version 1.0 dated July 2, 2012) including a final users guide is available to PHAs (see link to GPNA Tool Page below) to begin using in advance of the final rules.
 In addition we provide a working GPNA tool sample which has been populated with generic data so that users can begin to learn its functions and architecture.
-A memo was emailed to all PHAs on October 5, 2012 regarding this initiative.